-Note that documents are subject to change without prior notice or the embassy may request you for additional documents if they feel it necessary.
+Note that documents are subject to change without prior notice or the embassy may request additional documents if they feel it necessary.

-Visa Validity: The visa validity for a pre-applied visa is 30-days from the day of entering Thailand and valid for 90 days from the day of application.
+Visa Validity: The visa validity for a pre-applied visa is 30 days from the day of entering Thailand and valid 90 days from the day of application.

 Visa fees: The Visa fee is $30.
-Any processing charges of a service provider is additional
+Any processing charges of a service provider are additional

 India is one of the countries whose citizens are eligible for Thailand visa on arrival.